New Patients 610.904.9274

 Tooth Extractions in Chester Springs, PA

 Tooth extraction is a fairly simple procedure.
 First, the dentist will numb the area to minimize discomfort.
 After the dentist extracts the tooth, he will pack the socket with gauze.
 A small amount of bleeding is normal.
-The gauze should remain in the socket for about 30 minutes to an hour.
+The gauze should remain in the socket for 30 minutes to an hour.

 Please note: if you experience nausea, vomiting, or heavy bleeding, contact our office immediately.